YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 - We learn how to design personalized practices for balancing the Nervous System by incorporating the most effective tools such as activating (brahmana) or pacifying (laghana) breathing ratios in the asanas practice, appropriate sequencing, pranayamas & chanting Mantras as well as by tailor made Yoga Nidras.

-- We focus on Trauma and Pain, on Depression & Anxiety and on Sleep issues and Headaches Management and we practice what Yoga can offer based on the latest findings in Neuroscience, body-oriented psychotherapy and Yoga for restoring balance.
+- We focus on Trauma, Pain, Stress on Depression & Anxiety, on Sleep issues and Headaches Management and we practice what Yoga can offer based on the latest findings in Neuroscience, body-oriented psychotherapy and Yoga for restoring balance.

 12th – 13th day (2 days) 4th Module.
 Yoga for Women’s Health.